 One of the first and most important steps, in carrying self-defense tools is a clear understanding of self-defense and the law.
 It is also important to consider the moral and ethical aspects of self-defense.
 A Permit-to-Carry class can help you understand these issues and make informed decisions.
+Our Comprehensive Permit to Carry Course dates are listed on the link below.

 Permit the Carry training shouldn’t be the end of your journey.
 If you’re going to carry a gun for self-defense, it’s important to seek out other training on subjects such as: